Ceramic Dictionary

 There are two types –

-A hump mold is curves outwards and a flat, rolled out piece of clay is laid over it.
+A hump mold curves outwards and a flat, rolled out piece of clay is laid over it.
 It is usually made with a handle, to make separating it from the clay easier.

 A drop mold is formed with the curved shape of a plate indented and the clay is laid (dropped) into it.

-See: Mold – Press Mold
+Read more about: Mold – Press Mold

 ca: PROCÉS